First Heart Transplant In The World

 • Early Animal Experiments: In the early 20th century, surgeons like Alexis Carrel pioneered techniques for vascular suturing, which were essential for connecting blood vessels during transplantation.
 Carrel's work, along with Charles Guthrie, involved transplanting organs in animals, laying the groundwork for future human transplants.

-• Development of Heart-Lung Machines: The invention of the heart-lung machine in the 1950s was a game-changer.
+• Development of Heart-Lung Machines: The invention of the heart-lung machine in the 1950s was a something that matters.
 This machine allowed surgeons to temporarily bypass the heart and lungs, providing a bloodless field for surgery and enabling more complex procedures.

 • Immunosuppression Research: The discovery of immunosuppressant drugs, such as azathioprine, in the early 1960s was crucial for preventing rejection.
 These drugs selectively suppressed the immune system, making transplantation more feasible.